 Curcumin aids in serotonin and dopamine actions, prevents tryptophan from being sent down the wrong pathways and keeps inflammation low (17).

 Curcumin rich turmeric can be added to curries, makes a great marinade for roasted cauliflower and can be mixed with milk to make Golden milk.

-Mixing turmeric with fat like coconut oil enhances the absorption of curcumin.
+Mixing turmeric with fat like coconut oil or eating it with black pepper enhances the absorption of curcumin.